How to Unblock a Shower Drain Without Chemicals

 Step 2.
 Prepare the Drain

-You can pour one cup of baking powder down your drain, followed by one cup of white vinegar.
-Cover the drain immediately with a towel or a towel to ensure that the reaction doesn’t explode over the top!
+Place one teaspoon of baking soda into the drainage followed by a cups of vinegar.
+Cover your drain immediately with a clean cloth or a towel to ensure that the reaction doesn’t get out of control!

 Step 4: Wait

-Take about 30 minutes as the mix works its magic.
+Wait for about 30 minutes while the mixture works its magic.
 There should be some sound and bubbling.
-That’s a sign that it’s working!
+This means it’s working!

 Method 2: Wire Hanger

-Straighten a wire hanger as much as possible, leaving one end with its original shape.
+Straighten out a wire hanger to the greatest extent as you can while leaving one end of the hanger in its original shape.

-Create a small hook at the end of the wire that you have just straightened out.
+Make a hook that is small at the top of the wire you straightened out.

 Step 3: Search for hair and Debris

-Place the hook in the drain, and then fish for hair as well as debris.
-Take out whatever comes up.
+Put the hook in the drain and fish around looking for hair as well as debris.
+Pull out anything that comes up.

 Step 4: Turn on Vacuum

-Start the vacuum, and let it run for about three minutes.
-This should eliminate any obstructions from your shower drain.
+Switch on the vacuum and allow it to run for around three minutes.
+This should help remove any blockages from the drain of your shower.

 Method | Supplies Needed | Steps |